- Pink: Visa-free

 Visa-free Rest of the world

 There are countries across the rest of the world which allow South Africans in visa-free for a holiday like emerald-green Ireland.
-You can also finally check out the rich culture, food and history of Turkey visa-free (since October 2011 Turkey issues a free visa upon arrival).
+Turkey used to offer a free visa on arrival, but have just implemented a procedure where you now have to apply for a Turkish visa (free of charge) online before applying, click here for their website.
 Visit the holy sites of Israel and spectacular ruins like the rock city of Petra in Jordan or make your way further east to some serious beach chilling in the Maldives or Fiji.
 Keep in mind that you can also visit South Korea and the enclaves in China like culturally vibrant Hong Kong and gambling mecca Macau visa-free and last but not least, the natural splendours of New Zealand!

 Visas on Arrival